-PROPOSAL TWO

-AMENDMENT TO THE COMPANY'S 2004 EQUITY INCENTIVE PLAN INCREASING THE NUMBER OF SHARES RESERVED FOR ISSUANCE UNDER THE PLAN
+PROPOSAL TWO AMENDMENT TO THE COMPANY'S 2004 EQUITY INCENTIVE PLAN INCREASING THE NUMBER OF SHARES RESERVED FOR ISSUANCE UNDER THE PLAN

-The Board has adopted, subject to stockholder approval, an amendment to the Company's 2004 Equity Incentive Plan (the "2004 Incentive Plan") increasing the number of shares of Common Stock of the Company reserved for issuance under the 2004 Incentive Plan to a total of 10,000,000 shares (the "Amendment").
-Prior to the approval of the amendment, the shares reserved for issuance were 6,000,000 shares.
-The Amendment also limits the maximum award of stock options or stock appreciation rights that can be granted to any one individual in a calendar year to 2,000,000 shares in order to ensure that compensation from stock options and stock appreciation rights qualify as performance-based compensation under Section 162(m) of the Internal Revenue Code.
+The Board has adopted, subject to stockholder approval, an amendment to the Company's 2004 Equity Incentive Plan (the "2004 Incentive Plan") increasing the number of shares of Common Stock of the Company reserved for issuance under the 2004 Incentive Plan to a total of 3,000,000 shares (the "Amendment").
+Prior to the approval of the amendment, there were 2,000,000 shares of Common Stock reserved for issuance.

-We believe that employees, directors, consultants and key advisors should have a significant stake in the Company under programs that link compensation to shareholder return.
-As a result, stock option grants are an integral part of the Company's compensation program.
-The Company has historically relied on two plans, the 2000 Option Plan, from which no further grants can be made, and the 2004 Incentive Plan.
-As of April 27, 2010, there are 694,472 shares of Common Stock remaining available under the 2004 Incentive Plan for future grants.
+We believe that employees, directors, consultants and key advisors should have a significant stake in the Company under programs that link compensation to stockholder return.
+As a result, equity compensation is considered to be an integral part of the Company's compensation program.
+The Company has historically relied on two equity compensation plans, the 2000 Stock Option Plan, from which no further grants can be made, and the 2004 Incentive Plan.
+As of January 31, 2012, there were 455,166 shares of Common Stock remaining available under the 2004 Incentive Plan for future grants, which the Compensation Committee has determined to be insufficient for the Company's growth.

-The Amendment helps to ensure that the Company will continue to be able to give appropriate equity incentives to its key employees, directors and consultants and that, to this end, a sufficient number of shares of the Company's Common Stock is available for awards to attract, retain and motivate selected participants with outstanding experience and ability.
+The Amendment allows the Company to continue to be able to give appropriate equity incentives to its key employees, directors and consultants and that, to this end, provides a sufficient number of shares of the Company's Common Stock for awards to attract, retain and motivate selected participants with outstanding experience and ability.